Efficient calibration for imperfect epidemic models with applications to the analysis of COVID-19: Analysis of COVID-19

 With the \texttt{hetGP} emulator, which has the form of \eqref{eq:emulatorform}, the $L_2$-estimators are obtained by minimizing \eqref{eq:L2emulator}.
 The corresponding estimates of $R_0$ and their $95\%$ confidence intervals are summarized in Figure \ref{fig:stochastic_R0}, where the variance is obtained based on the result of Theorem \ref{thm:thmwithemulator}.
-It appears that Colombia, Brazil, and India have their basic reproduction numbers controlled below 1, which also show small basic reproduction numbers in the deterministic simulations (less than 1.05).
+It appears that South Africa and Argentina have their basic reproduction numbers controlled below 0.9, which also show small basic reproduction numbers in the deterministic simulations (less than 1.05).
 We further report the estimated incubation period, $1/\kappa$, for each country and the corresponding $95\%$ confidence intervals in Figure \ref{fig:stochastic_kappa}.
 The overall average incubation period is 5.15 as indicated by the red dashed line.
+When comparing with the deterministic version, the estimation uncertainty based on the stochastic model is smaller.
+For example, the confidence intervals in Figure \ref{fig:stochastic_R0} are generally narrower than the ones in Figures \ref{fig:deterministic_R0}.
+The main reason is that the stochastic SEIR model accounts for the randomness and therefore the estimation is more robust to the noise, which leads to smaller uncertainty in the $R_0$ values compared to its deterministic counterpart.
+Having a slightly larger sample size for some countries may also be a factor of smaller uncertainty.
+Furthermore, we employed a frequentist framework and plugged the point estimate in the asymptotic variance in Corollary \ref{cor:deltamethod}, which may lead to an underestimation of the uncertainty from parameter estimation.
+To address this concern, an alternative approach is to adopt a Bayesian framework that incorporates prior distributions on the parameters.
+Further discussions regarding this Bayesian framework can be found in Section \ref{sec:discussion}.

 In Figure \ref{fig:stochastic_fit}, the actual numbers of infected cases are illustrated as the gray dots.
 By plugging in the $L_2$-estimators, the simulation results for the top-12 countries with the highest $R_0$ are illustrated as the red curves, along with the $95\%$ confidence intervals as the red dashed lines.
 Overall, the simulation results show a much better agreement with the actual observations compared to the deterministic ones in Section \ref{sec:realdata_deterministic}.
 In particular, by taking into account the intrinsic dynamics, the simulation discrepancy for Czechia is significantly reduced from the deterministic one shown in Figure \ref{fig:deterministic_fit}.
 Note that the confidence intervals are computed based on $\mathbb{V}[\hat{f}_N(x,\tilde{\theta})]=\mathbb{E}[\mathbb{V}[\hat{f}_N(x,\tilde{\theta}_n)|\tilde{\theta}_n]]+\mathbb{V}[\mathbb{E}[\hat{f}_N(x,\tilde{\theta}_n)|\tilde{\theta}_n]]$, which can be approximated by